bazelbuild/bazel/site/docs/install-compile-source.md

 **Note:** There is a **single, architecture-independent** distribution archive.
 There are no architecture-specific or OS-specific distribution archives.

 **Note:** You have to use the distribution archive to build Bazel from source.
 You cannot use a source tree cloned from GitHub.
+(The distribution archive contains generated source files that are required for bootstrapping and are not part of the normal Git source tree.)

 We recommend to also verify the signature made by our [release key](https://bazel.build/bazel-release.pub.gpg) 48457EE0.